CashWilliams/drupen/readme.md

 DruPen is a helper module that provides a few Drush commands which are helpful when auditing the security of a Drupal 8 site.

+## Installation

+Place the `drupen` folder in your site's modules directory and enable the module.

+Currently the module only provides a few Drush commands, however more interaction with Drupal is planned (hence it is a module and not just a Drush command).

+## Requirements

+DruPen requires PHP 7+ and Drupal 8.

 ## Commands

 ### drush route-list